 Cycle Ayrshire organise led, ladies only rides throughout Ayrshire and beyond.
 They have a fantastic bunch of ride leaders who design routes ranging from 15 to 45 miles using quiet back roads and cycle paths.
 They also know where to find the best cafes where they can have a mid-ride refreshment and chat.
 Their rides and activities normally run throughout the year unless the weather is extremely bad.
-Their 2020 program has been suspended during the Covid-19 outbreak but they are hoping that it won’t be too long till they can ride together again.
-In the meantime they are using their Facebook page so members can share their thoughts and photos.
 To find out more about the Cycle Ayrshire group please have a look at their website – www.cycleayrshire.co.uk.
 If you have any questions, click on the Contact tab, select the subject ‘Ladies Only’ and type a brief message which will be forwarded to Jackie Stacey, Ladies Ride Co-ordinator.

 AYR BURNERS CYCLING CLUB

 Fullarton Wheelers are historically an Irvine based cycling club, but these days membership covers all of Ayrshire, with members also from Glasgow.
 The club hosts all levels of cyclists, from those who just like cycling for fun, to those who want to race and elite racers.
 The club ride structure is inclusive (mixed) and expects people to have a reasonable level of fitness, a roadworthy road bike, helmet and a smile.
 The club doesn’t only cycle, there is a big emphasis on socialising as well: Annual bake off, quiz nights, curry nights, cycling away days/weekends, and a club holiday each year (usually in Majorca).
 During Covid-19 times, the club are still active, cycling alone or with a family member.
-They have club online cycling (Zwift, and interact with Zoom), so club members can still cycle and chat.
-There is also a club forum for members so people can keep communicating .
+They also have club online cycling (Zwift, and interact with Zoom) and club forum for members so people can communicate online too .
 The club are actively in communication with Scottish cycling on ways to increase female and youth participation…They currently have 7 active female members.
 Two of whom joined as youths, and received encouragement, support and coaching from club participants and coaches.
 They have, in the last couple of years, become Scottish champions on the track, at the Glasgow Velodrome.
 Check out Natalie’s Bike Story for some inspiration!
 Other women race locally at time trials or just like to cycle around our lovely Ayrshire countryside.